 Santa Cruz County has a number of restrictions on parcel size for new development.
 For creation of parcels served by an OWTS, the General Plan and Code requires a minimum parcel size of at least one acre.
 The State OWTS Policy specifies an allowable subdivision density based on average annual rainfall.
-With the Santa Cruz annual average rainfall at 25-60 inches the allowable density would be 0.5 to 1.0 acre per dwelling unit.
+With the annual average rainfall in areas of Santa Cruz

+County varying from 25 inches in Watsonville to 60 inches above Boulder Creek, the allowable density would be 0.5 to 1.0 acre per dwelling unit.
 Other limits on parcel size for new development include:

-- 1-acre minimum parcel size required for new development on existing lots of record in San Lorenzo and North Coast/Bonny Doon water supply watersheds. - 2 1⁄2 acre minimum parcel size required for new development on existing lots in North Coast/Bonny Doon water supply watersheds where the parcel is located within 1 mile of the water supply intake (designated as Water Quality Constraint Areas). - Pursuant to policies in the General Plan, new parcels created must be 1 to 40 acres in size, depending on presence of resources and constraints
+- 1-acre minimum parcel size required for new development on existing lots of record in San Lorenzo and North Coast/Bonny Doon water supply watersheds. - 2 1⁄2 acre minimum parcel size required for new development on existing lots in North Coast/Bonny Doon water supply watersheds where the parcel is located within 1 mile of the water supply intake (designated as Water Quality Constraint Areas). - Pursuant to policies in the General Plan, new parcels created must be 1 to 40 acres in size, depending on zoning and presence of resources and constraints. - Any new lot created must be demonstrated to be capable of meeting requirements for onsite sewage disposal.
+Previously, only conventional systems were allowed, but it is proposed that enhanced treatment systems will be acceptable for creation of new lots, if requirements are met.